Unidentified case searchRun advanced search

 There are currently three similar sites in the USA: The Doe Network, NamUs (US Department of Justice site) and a Colorado State website.
 Furthermore, European forces such as the Swiss and Belgian Police already have unidentified people/remains details shown on their websites in order to assist with the identification of their cases.

 It will bring closure to families and friends if an individual is identified.
-It is hoped it will also empower the families of missing persons to feel they are playing an active part in searching for their loved ones.
+It is hoped it also empowers the families of missing persons to feel they are playing an active part in searching for their loved ones.